 Rasa has a convenience function for getting your training data.

-recursively finds all the stories and NLU data files in a directory
+recursively find all the stories or NLU data files

 The return values are the paths to these newly created directories.

 test function, passing in the path